 F = 6.67390 x 10-11 x 1.98855 x 1030 x 1/(695,700,000 x 695,700,000) = 274.20 Newtons.

 As you can see, the two results are as close to being equal as could be expected, considering the limited precision of the different inputs used by each equation.
 Only four significant figures are justified, and in this case both results are equal at 274.2 Newtons.
 (Since this 1 kg mass would exert a force of 9.8 Newtons on Earth, this makes the force of gravity on the sun’s surface about 274/9.8 = 28 times greater than on Earth.)

 I have just shown that when σ is tiny, this theory’s basic equation for gravity is in close agreement with Newton’s equation, and that σ itself, when it comes into play, is not an arbitrary figure, but one based on real, relevant, observed values.
 In other words this equation has not just been ‘reverse engineered’ to give the desired acceleration figure, it is a real and useful equation descrbing reality.

-To use this theory’s basic equation for gravity, though, we need to be able to calculate α and σ to slot into the equation.
+To use this theory’s basic equation for gravity, in most cases we need to be able to calculate α and σ to slot into the equation.
 I have derived equations for these, in terms of SI units, and they are, along with the basic equation again, as follows:

 'f' is a flatness factor, which can be quite high within superclusters of galaxies, where space can be very 'flat,' but, as already discussed, equals 1 on the very large scale of the universe.